-The range of hip extension mobility varies remarkably in humans, with some individuals possessing 5 degrees shy of full hip extension mobility, and others, 40 degrees of hip hyperextension mobility (Elson & Aspinall 2008).
+The range of hip extension mobility varies remarkably in humans, with some individuals possessing 5 degrees of hip hyperextension mobility, and others, 40 degrees of hip hyperextension mobility (Elson & Aspinall 2008).
 In the hip capsule, hip hyperextension and posterior pelvic tilt mimic each other, with hip hyperextension rotating the hip onto a fixed pelvis and posterior pelvic tilt rotating the pelvis onto a fixed femur (Neumann 2010).
 During the hip thrust, a variety of lumbopelvic hip complex positions can be utilized depending on the individual and his or her goal(s).
 For example, at the top of the hip thrust, if the lumbar spine is extended, the pelvis is anteriorly tilted, and the hips are hyperextended, barbell displacement (range of motion) will be maximized.
 However, in order to protect the spine, it is recommended that the lumbar spine be in the neutral range or slightly flexed and the pelvis posteriorly tilted at the top of the hip thrust.
 Holding a flexed neck position (maintaining forward head position throughout the duration of the set of hip thrusts) will assist with minimizing erector activation and lumbar lordosis (Shirado et al. 1995).
 This strategy will reduce barbell displacement, and though it may give the appearance of suboptimal range of motion, it will still max out hip extension mobility in the hip capsule, thereby allowing for near maximum levels of gluteal activation.

 Hip Extension Torque